Free S&H For Orders Over $30

 What Is Oxidative Heart Stress?

 Oxidative heart stress refers to the impact of free radicals and reactive oxygen species (ROS) on the cardiovascular system.
-Over time, high oxidative stress may influence:
+Over time, elevated oxidative stress may influence:

 • Blood vessel responsiveness